The riverside at Bingley

 1894 - Commissioners reconstituted as Urban District Council

-1895 - First Sewage disposal works opened at Dowley Gap
+1895 - First Sewage Disposal works opened at Dowley Gap

-1903 - New A650 road made through churchyard
+1903 - New road (Keighley Road) made through churchyard

 1908 - Myrtle Park purchased